erindb/stimuli/README.txt

 BirdToken.crest - boolean that says whether this bird has a plumed crest BirdToken.tail - boolean that says whether this bird has a long tail

---------Bird-------
-Bird.baseColor
+--------Stimuli.Bird-------
-  latent mean color of birds of that category Bird.headStretch latent mean horizontal stretch of head for birds of that category Bird.bodyStretch latent mean vertical stretch of body for birds of that category Bird.draw(label, crest, tail, scaleFactor) a function that draws a token bird and returns a BirdToken object with information about the bird that was drawn.
+Bird.baseColor - latent mean color of birds of that category Bird.headStretch - latent mean horizontal stretch of head for birds of that category Bird.bodyStretch - latent mean vertical stretch of body for birds of that category Bird.draw(label, crest, tail, scaleFactor) a function that draws a token bird and returns a BirdToken object with information about the bird that was drawn.